bihealth/bih-cluster/bih-cluster/docs/help/helpdesk.md

 # HPC IT Helpdesk

+!!! tip "Additional resources"
+    Before contacting the helpdesk, please consider to get help in the [HPC Talk](../how-to/misc/hpc-talk.md) BIH HPC user self-help forum!

 !!! faq "Getting Help"
     Our helpdesk can be reached via email to hpc-helpdesk@bih-charite.de.
     Please read our guide on [how to write good tickets](good-tickets.md) first.

 Please also use the handy figure below on general problem resolution.
+Note, it currently misses the really important [HPC Talk](../how-to/misc/hpc-talk.md) somewhere between docs and writing to helpdesk.

 ![](figures/help-workflow.png){: .center}

-But before contacting the helpdesk, try to get help in the [HPC Talk](../how-to/misc/hpc-talk.md) BIH HPC user self-help forum!

 ## Helpdesk Scope

 Our helpdesk can support you in the following areas:

-- Problems/questions with connecting to the clusters.
-- Problems/questions  with using the cluster scheduler or operating system.
-- Requests for the installation of common software.
-- Problems with running your software that works in other environments.
+- Managing users, groups, projects and quotas on the cluster.
+- User specific problems or questions regarding connections to the cluster (if potenially sensitive information involved).
+- Data specicic problems or questions regarding access and permissions (if potenially sensitive information involved).

 We will try our best to resolve these issues.
 Please note that all other questions can only be answered in a "best effort way".

 ## Helpdesk Non-Scope

-The following topics are out of scope for the BIH HPC Helpdesk:
+The following topics are out of scope for the BIH HPC Helpdesk since they are of more general interest and discussions may benefit from other user's experience as well as contribute to internal ([HPC Talk](../how-to/misc/hpc-talk.md)) and external community knowledge:

 - Generic Linux or programming questions (try [stackoverflow.com](http://stackoverflow.com)).
-- Managing users, groups, and projects on the clusters (use hpc-helpdesk@bih-charite.de).
-- Generic help with Snakemake or other workflow engines (See [Stackoverflow](https://stackoverflow.com/questions/tagged/snakemake) for getting help with Snakemake).
+- Generic help with Snakemake or other workflow engines (see [Stackoverflow](https://stackoverflow.com/questions/tagged/snakemake) for getting help with Snakemake).
 - Help with bioinformatics or other scientific software.
   Please contact the authors/communities of these software for help (also known as "upstream").

-We're happy to see if we can help when there is a concrete problem with the software, e.g.,

-- something that breaks from one week to another without you changing anything and you assume a change on the cluster, or
+- Problems/questions with using the cluster scheduler or operating system (try [HPC Talk](../how-to/misc/hpc-talk.md)).
+- Problems with running your software that works in other environments (try [HPC Talk](../how-to/misc/hpc-talk.md)).
+- Requests for the installation of common software (prefer using [Conda](../best-practice/software-installation-with-conda/)).
-- you need a generic dependency that you cannot install via conda or on your own.
+- You need a generic dependency that you cannot install via conda or on your own.
   Please read the section [Administration-Provided Software](../misc/provided-software.md) to learn about the kinds of software that we will install and the kinds that we will not.
+- Something that breaks from one week to another without you changing anything and you assume a change on the cluster (try [HPC Talk](../how-to/misc/hpc-talk.md) first).